pyecore/pyecore/README.rst

 * Eclipse XMI export (partially),
 * simple notification/Event system,
 * EOperations support,
-* code generator for the static part.
+* code generator for the static part,

-The XMI import/export are still in an early stage of developement: no cross resources references, not able to resolve file path uris and stuffs.
+* EMF proxies.

 The things that are in the roadmap:

-* EMF proxies
 * object deletion,
 * documentation,
 * command system (?).